zwacky/angular-flippy/README.md

 ## Demo

-Try the demo here: http://codepen.io/zwacky/pen/bnpCh/
+- Try the demo here: http://output.jsbin.com/kenunu
+- Clone the repo and `gulp watch` to start the demo page locally

 ## Flippy Directive Parameters